CopterExpress/clover/docs/en/arduino.md

 The main tutorial for rosserial: http://wiki.ros.org/rosserial_arduino/Tutorials

-Arudino is to be installed on Clover and connected via a USB port.
+Arduino is to be installed on Clover and connected via a USB port.

 ## Configuring Arduino IDE